 - Leading Public Health Teams – public health professionals

-At the Point of the Spear has a eleven-year track record of success in strengthening leader effectiveness and advancing clients’ organizational change goals.
-Since 2001, more than 15,000 response leaders have graduated from versions of this program throughout the United States as well as in Canada and Australia.
+At the Point of the Spear has a decade and a half track record of success in strengthening leader effectiveness and advancing clients’ organizational change goals.
+Since 2001, more than 20,000 response leaders have graduated from versions of this program throughout the United States as well as in Canada and Australia.

 Who should attend?

 Those who have a current or forthcoming assignment as a unit supervisor.

 Although the program has no specific prerequisite programs, the following is beneficial: